 Whoa!
 Forget New Year’s resolutions.
 About mid-January is we’ve recovered from the holidays and the dormant winter months set in.
 How do we maintain or even improve our mental, emotional, and physical fitness for staying healthy during the long slog?

 None of the strategies I employ is new.
 I’ve written about most of them before in this space.

 They never become habits.
 I have to recommit to them every day.
 And remembering is especially difficult in winter.
 I assume that’s also true for many of you, so a few of the tips are worth repeating.

-- Get outdoors every day, weather be damned.
+Get outdoors every day, weather be damned.
 The winter blahs have a lot to do with the lack of light.
-Merely stepping out into the wider natural world confers health benefits.
+Merely stepping outside confers health benefits.
 To keep this commitment during the winter, you need the right clothes (lightweight, “wicking” layers, treaded soles or Yaktrax), maybe a pair of adjustable trekking poles and snowshoes.